Icinga/icinga2/doc/6-configuring-icinga-2.md

 templates, however in general they are.

-The `vars` dictionary for the `localhost` object contains all three custom attributes and the custom attribute `color` has the value `"blue"`.
+The `vars` dictionary for the `localhost` object contains all three custom attributes and the custom attribute `colour` has the value `"blue"`.

 Parent objects are resolved in the order they're specified using the `import` keyword.